eXascaleInfolab/axel/README.md

 ======================

 * Applcation should consist of 2 pages initially: one for selecting concepts and another for showings the results.
-  * Select concepts page: user autocomplete for concept choosing, then show them as labels
+  * Select concepts page: user autocomplete for concept choosing, then show them as labels (we can also automatically suggest user the other possible relevant concepts as those that appear more often with the target ones)

 Platform and frameworks details
 ===============================

 * Django as a back-end framework
 * Twitter Boostrap as a front-end framework
+* Library for inverted index
+* Celery for background tasks